 - Allergies to cats and dogs are common.

 - Pet allergies may trigger symptoms of hay fever, asthma or hives.

 - Treatment can help you manage your contact with cats and dogs.

 What is pet allergy?

 Pet allergens (the substances that cause the allergic reaction) are most concentrated in homes with pets.
-But they are also found in buildings and public spaces without pets.
+But they are also found in buildings and public spaces without pets, including the Antarctic.